 - 6 ounces (or so) assorted jam

-- Preheat oven to 375 degrees F. Line a baking sheet with parchment paper or a silicone mat.
+- Preheat oven to 375 degrees F. Line a light or medium-colored heavy-weight baking sheet with parchment paper or a silicone baking mat.

 - Beat together butter and sugar with an electric mixer on medium-high speed until light and fluffy, about 2 to 3 minutes.
 Beat in egg yolks and vanilla extract.
 Add flour and salt and mix until incorporated and dough comes together in a ball.